Volunteering is fun. Join our Team Today!

 Being a Big Brother or Big Sister is one of the most enjoyable things you’ll ever do.
 Not to mention, one of the most fulfilling.
-You have the opportunity to help shape a child’s future for the better by empowering them to achieve.
+You have the opportunity to help shape a child’s future for the better by empowering them to achieve their full potential.
 And the best part is, it’s actually a lot of fun.
 You and your Little can share the kinds of activities you already like to do.

-Volunteering just a few hours a month with a child can start something amazing.
+Volunteering just a few hours a month can make an impact like never before!
 So why not apply to be a Big today.
-There are kids out there ready to get started.
-Are you?
+We have kids on our wait list just ready to get started.
+Join our team today!

-Meet up with a child in your community three – four times per month to do things you both enjoy on days and times that are convenient for your schedule.
+This is where we have the largest need for Bigs, especially males.
+Being a Community-Based Big means that you can meet up with a child in your community 2 to 4 times per month, for 1 year, to do things you both enjoy on days and times that are convenient for your schedule.
 Go to the park, watch a sporting event, grab a pizza, do homework or just give some advice and inspiration - you choose the activity and days!

-Meet with your Little Brother or Little Sister at their elementary school for about 45 minutes per week (or at least twice a month) during the child's lunch break and recess time.
-Youth and mentors spend time playing games, participating in structured activities, working on homework and hanging out on the playground together.
-Currently, we offer school-based programs in the Everett, Edmonds, and Mukilteo School Districts.
+Meet with your Little Brother or Little Sister at their elementary school for about 45 minutes to 1 hour per week (or at least twice a month) during the child's lunch break and recess time.
+Bigs and Littles spend time playing games, participating in structured activities, working on homework and hanging out on the playground together.
+Currently, we offer school-based programs in the Everett, Edmonds, Sultan, and Mukilteo School Districts.

 Kids Book Club(s)

-Is a type of School-based mentoring program where struggling readers work in a group setting on literacy skills, including reading comprehension, discussion skills, and writing responses to age-appropriate literature.
-Our Kids Book Club(s) usually meet once a week during the lunch time with 2 adult mentors and a group of 4 – 6 children.
+Is a type of School-Based mentoring program where struggling readers work in a group setting on literacy skills, including reading comprehension, discussion skills, and writing responses to age-appropriate literature.
+Our Kids Book Club(s) usually meet once a week during lunch/recess time or after school with 2 Bugs and a group of 4 – 6 Littles.

 Form a Company-Based Mentoring Program